 “Pigs turned out must be levant and couchant in and upon the land from which the right is derived.”

-In other words, the pigs must return to their home farm at night and stay there until the morning.
+In other words, the pigs must be kept on the land to which the rights are attached, rather than, for example, being kept on a farm off the Forest and brought in for the pannage season.
+Coincidentally, they do typically return to their home farm at night and stay there until the morning, too.
 Additionally, they must have nose rings fitted, must not cause a nuisance and must be taken off the Forest once they've given birth.
 This is not a true Right, but rather a customary practice.

 A declining Right